Gingerbread men are soft cookies, flavoured with ginger, cloves, nutmeg or cinnamon and sweetened with honey, sugar or molasses.

 He stayed there for seven years and taught gingerbread baking pain d’épices (literally “spice bread”) to French Christians.

 It was then spread to many other parts of Europe.

-During the 13th century, gingerbread was brought to Sweden by German immigrants.
+During the 13th century, gingerbread German immigrants brought them to Sweden.
 In the 15th century Germany, a gingerbread guild, controlled production.
 Source: Wikipedia

 Eventually it took the form of the cookie we know today, retaining its old name.